 Traveling to Prague in the summer is a good choice for you if you prefer warm weather on a vacation.
-Between June and August, Prague experiences the warmest weather of the year, with afternoon average highs in the 70s F and lows in the 50s F. This means you can pack light, worry less about wet weather, and enjoy sunny days.
-You will likely spend most of your time outdoors, exploring Prague's neighborhoods or dining on terraces set up for the summertime on historic squares.
+Between June and August, Prague experiences the warmest weather of the year, with afternoon average highs in the 70s F and lows in the 50s F. This means you can pack light and have longer days for sightseeing or just meandering around the city.
+You will likely spend most of your time outdoors, exploring Prague's neighborhoods or dining alfresco on terraces set up during summertime on historic squares.

-The summer season is Prague's busiest travel season.
-You'll have to fight crowds, wait in lines, and make sure you make reservations for restaurants.
-You will also pay more for airfare and hotel rooms.
-Centrally located accommodation may be more difficult co come by unless you book very early.
+But summer has its drawbacks.
+Summer is Prague's busiest travel season.
+That means you'll have to fight crowds, wait in lines, and make sure you make reservations for restaurants.
+You will also pay more for airfare and hotel rooms, and centrally located accommodations may be more difficult co come by unless you book very early.
 The summer months are also the wettest months of the year in Prague, with averages each month of more than 2.5 inches, but the rain will be warm.

-. . . you want to enjoy Prague's Christmas Market is on your bucket list, winter is the time to go, when you'll also find winter season musical performances.
+If visiting Prague's Christmas Market is on your bucket list, winter is the time to go, when you'll also find winter season musical performances.
 Prague also is lovely under a fresh blanket of snow, and it is ideally viewed from above, from one of the towers or from the Castle District lookout.
 Average daily highs are in the mid-30s in December.
 Because of Christmas attractions, December is a busy travel month.

 January and February are the least crowded times in Prague, and the prices for hotels and airfare reflect this low season.

 January highs are about the same as December's, and February is a few degrees warmer.